How to Smoke a Cigarillo1

 Simply put, a cigarillo is just like a cigar but smaller in size, thinner, and just about the size of a cigarette, yet packed with the goodness of fine tobacco.
 While most cigarettes are manufactured in large quantities, many cigarillos are handmade or even delicately hand-rolled or created by premier cigarillo brand makers.

-The main difference between a cigar and a cigarillo is the wrapper: Cigars and cigarillos are very similar since they have the same tobacco type.
+The main difference between cigar and cigarillo is the wrapper: Cigars and cigarillos are very similar since they have the same tobacco type.
 However, cigarillos are often sold filterless and have a slower burn rate, which is why they can last longer.

 All in all, cigarillos might have a smaller size – but don’t be fooled; they’re perfect for quick smoking sessions.